vanessawuhoo/League-of-8Bit/README.md

 Data (non Java) files needed:
 Everything in /image and the other class files in /src

+How to run:
+Clone the repository to desktop and run /src/Main.java

 How to play the game:
 Navigate your character around the map and attempt to avoid the caster minion.
 If you hit it, it triggers a turn based combat fight where you must defeat the opponent.